pHastCam/LED_Measurement/README.md

 ## ▶️ Usage

-Once the environment is active and you are inside the repository folder (`Dye-Indicator-Model`):
+Once the environment is active and you are inside the repository folder (`LED_Measurement`):

 **Launch Jupyter Notebook** (requires Jupyter installed):